inspire-eu-validation/view-service/iso-19128/at36-getcapabilities-layer-bounding-box.md

 **Notes**

-The multiplicity of this element is 1 or more.
+The multiplicity of this element is 1 or more for each named layer stated explicitly or inherited from a parent Layer.

+A Layer that contains a Named child element is a 'named Layer'.

 **Contextual XPath references**